Your first Cocoon application using Maven 2

 Conclusion and further information

-- Your first XML pipeline
+• Your first XML pipeline

-Cocoon has become famous for XML pipelines.
-At this tutorial you will learn how to setup your first pipeline and will learn the most important things about Cocoon sitemaps. - Adding a second block
+Cocoon is well known for its XML pipelines.
+In this tutorial you will learn how to setup your first pipeline and discover the power of Cocoon sitemaps.

-While following this tutorial, you will create a web application that has a dependency on one block.
-There are use cases that require more than one block, e.g. you want to have all style specific resources within a single block that can be easily exchanged at deployment time (aka skinning). - Usage of the reloading classloader plugin
+This tutorial creates a web application that has a dependency on another block.
+There are use cases that require more than one block, e.g. you want to have all style specific resources within a single block that can be easily exchanged at deployment time (aka skinning).

 The reloading classloader plugin enables rapid development of Cocoon applications since you don't have to restart the servlet container whenever one of your Java classes changes.
-Additionally it provides all settings to enable the reload of Cocoon resources too. - Deploying a Cocoon application
+Additionally, it enables the reloading of Cocoon resources too if they change.